usaid-cs/yesterday-i-learned/biology.md

 - Hair grown to deliberately irritate is called [Urticating hair](http://en.wikipedia.org/wiki/Urticating_hair).
 - [For best results](https://blog.cardiogr.am/2016/02/12/do-you-really-need-10000-steps-a-day-2/), do 45 minutes of high-intensity exercise per _week_.
 Benefits plateau beyond that.
 - Dyslexia is genetic.
+- > A defibrillator forcefully stops the heart temporarily in an effort to correct a heart in fibrillation.
+Using a defibrillator on a dead person is like hitting the reset button on an unplugged machine.
+- Nutmeg is toxic with no pleasant overdose effects.
+- [Cold FX](http://news.nationalpost.com/news/canada/class-action-lawsuit-reveals-company-sat-on-2004-study-indicating-cold-fx-does-nothing-to-fight-colds) does not fight colds.
+- Re: burning to death, "it's fine the nerves die quickly anyway" is rubbish.
+By the time the nerves die you are already half dead.
+- [Datura](http://en.wikipedia.org/wiki/Datura) makes you delirious, not high.